jballinger34/jballinger34/README.md

 A software engineer passionate about technology and mathematics.
 I love writing programs around poker, gaming and finance.

 I studied at the University of Reading, achieving a First class degree in Mathematics with Computer Science and winning departmental achievement awards for my work.
-My final year project was on the analysis of time series, building statistical models to understand and forecast from stochastic data, such as pricing of a financial instruments and meteorological data.
+My final year project was on the analysis of time series, building statistical models to understand and make forecasts from stochastic data, such as pricing of financial instruments and meteorological data.

 *I often go by FakePumpkin7 online*